Shopify Bot Traffic: Why Filtering Reports Won't Protect Your Ad Spend

 That's because each platform is still counting bot activity as conversions.
 The only way to fix this is to stop the pixels from firing in the first place.

-The financial impact is staggering: E-commerce stores lose an average of 21% of their monthly ad budget to invalid traffic.
-At $\$50,000$ per month in ad spend, that's $\$10,500$ going to bots.
+E-commerce stores lose an average of 21% of their monthly ad budget to invalid traffic.
+At $50,000 per month in ad spend, that's $10,500 going to bots.
 Seeing it in a report doesn't get that money back.

 Real bot protection works at the pixel level.
 When a bot visits your store, your marketing pixels don't fire.
 Google doesn't record a conversion.
 Meta doesn't add them to your audience.
 Your Smart Bidding learns from real customers only.